- Elected Officials

 Age of Consent

-- Applicants must be 18 years of age to marry without special consent.
+- Applicants must be 18 years of age or older to marry without special consent.

 301 Main Street